 Welcome to the University of Michigan's Internal Medicine Residency homepage for international and rural rotations!
-This site is intended to serve internal medicine residents as a one-stop center for arranging these experiences.
+This site is intended to serve internal medicine residents as a guider for arranging these experiences.

 Goals for an offsite elective: